 While compiler and architecture research efforts often focus on maximizing average case performance, applications with real-time constraints do not only need high performance but also performance guarantees in all situations, including the worst-case situation.
 Worst-Case Execution Time estimates (WCET) need to be upper bounds of any possible execution times.
 The amount of safety required depends on the criticality of applications.
-Within the ALF team, our objective is to study performance guarantees for both (i) sequential codes running on complex cores; (ii) parallel codes running on the multicores.
+Within the ALF team, our objective is to study performance guarantees for both (i) sequential codes running on complex cores ; (ii) parallel codes running on the multicores.

-Our research is partially supported by industry (Intel, STMicroelectonics).
-We also participate in several institutionally funded projects (NoE HIPEAC2, IP Fet project SARC, ANR funded PetaQCD and Mascotte, "Pôles de compétitivités" funded Ter@ops and Serenitec).
+Our research is partially supported by industry (Intel, IBM, STMicroelectronics).
+We also participate in several institutionally funded projects (NoE HIPEAC2, IP Fet project SARC, ANR funded PetaQCD, "Pôle de compétitivité" funded Serenitec, Brittany Region Ecaras).